ISIS-K claims responsibility for attack on Pakistan embassy in Kabul

 ALSO READ| German chancellor Scholz says completely stopping talks with Putin 'would be a grave mistake'

-“Independently and in consultation with the Afghan authorities, we are verifying the veracity of these reports,” stated the Foreign Office said.
+“Independently and in consultation with the Afghan authorities, we are verifying the veracity of these reports,” stated the Foreign Office.
 “This notwithstanding, the terrorist attack is yet another reminder of the threat that terrorism poses to peace and stability in Afghanistan and the region,” it added.

 “We must act resolutely with all our collective might to defeat this menace,” it further said.
 The FO reiterated Pakistan’s commitment to combat terrorism.
 Two unidentified gunmen had attacked Charge d’Affaires Ubaid-ur-Rehman Nizamani while he was strolling in the compound of the Pakistan embassy.
 His guard suffered critical injuries in the attack.